tensorlakeai/indexify/docs/docs/develop.md

 ```

 ## Running Tests
-We currently have a hard dependency on the Qdrant VectorDB and Postgres to test Indexify.
+We currently depend on the Qdrant VectorDB and Postgres to test Indexify.

 ### Start Development Dependencies
 ```